Suboxone Clinics in Ada County, ID

 Center For Behavioral Health Idaho Inc

-Center For Behavioral Health Idaho Inc is a suboxone clinic in Ada County, ID, part of the 83642 zip area.
+Center For Behavioral Health Idaho Inc is a suboxone treatment center in Ada County, ID, part of the 83642 zip area.

 Address: 2275 South Eagle Road, Suite 190, Meridian, ID 83642 in Ada County